josemonkey/freezer-inventory-example/README.md

 This ID should be recorded - I suggest by writing on the item with a marker.

 Later, to remove an item, you run the shortcut again and select the "remove" option and enter the ID of the item to remove.
+The shortcut will then try to find the item and ask you to confirm it's the right one before removing it.
 That's all!

 ## Setup